Java

 - List the exception(s) in a

-clause, or - Handle the exception (e.g. with
+throwsclause, or - Handle the exception (e.g. with

 public void function() throws Exception